 Virtual Tower

-DLR researchers are now working on a Virtual Tower concept, which provides a remote tower CWP wirelessly, anywhere, using standard and affordable virtual reality glasses.
-With such a system, controllers are not tied to a physical tower anymore.
-Wherever they have internet access, in a RTC, at home, across borders, around the world, the controller or aerodrome flight information service officer (AFISO) could provide air traffic services wherever and whenever needed.
+DLR researchers are developing a Virtual Tower concept that provides a remote tower controller working position wirelessly, anywhere, using standard and affordable virtual reality glasses.
+With this system, air traffic controllers are no longer tied to a physical tower.
+With internet access, controllers and aerodrome flight information service officers (AFISOs) could provide air traffic services wherever and whenever needed, whether in a remote tower centre, at home, or across borders.

 Advantages for smaller airports and flight operations

-Such a Virtual Tower setup can offer controllers many advantages in their daily operations especially at smaller airports:
+A Virtual Tower setup can offer controllers many advantages in their daily operations, especially at smaller airports:

-• Extended opening hours: Aerodrome flight information service officers can also share their shifts with other officers at low-density airports to extend the opening hours of these airports during off-peak periods.
+- Enhanced Service Availability: At low-density airports, aerodrome flight information service officers (AFISOs) could share shifts with other officers to extend these airports' opening hours during off-peak periods.

 Airport operators no longer have to worry about maintaining a tower building or even CWP hardware, because there is no longer any CWP hardware except for the glasses.
 This makes the user interface easy to harmonise across all units.
 Interface adaptations or software updates can be installed on all the glasses at the same time and the controllers always have the same user interface, regardless of which airport they are at.